SkinnyBot/Skinny/README.md

 ```

 #### The Module System
 As i said before, this bot implement a Module system.
-The Module Manager work like that in debug mode **only** :
+The Module system work like that in debug mode **only** :
-The Module Manager load the file's contents first, then use `preg_replace()` to replace the original class-name with a random one.
+The Module system load the file's contents first, then use `preg_replace()` to replace the original class-name with a random one.
 After that, its create a copy and include it.

 #### The Module Manager
 The Module manager is a module that allow to manage modules with command.
 That means you can code your own module and load/reload it without restarting the bot.
 Isn't that cool ?! :laughing: